eduardokdp/eduardokdp-portfolio/README.md

 ## Projects
 - **Pokemon Generator**: A web app that generates a random Pokémon and displays its info.
 Built with JavaScript and fetch API.
-- **Grade Calculator**: A web app that helps students calculate their grades based on scores and weights.
+- **FPL Dashboard**: A web app that helps users make informed weekly decision for their Fantasy Premier League team.

 ## Technologies Used
 - JavaScript